Background pattern

 • have severe kidney problems.
 Your doctor may need to adjust the dose.

-• have mental, emotional or behavioral problems.
+• have mental, emotional, or behavioral problems.

 If you experience severe and persistent diarrhea, especially with blood or mucus, during or after treatment, consult your doctor immediately.

-If symptoms persist after completing treatment with Azitromicina or if you notice any new and persistent symptoms, inform your doctor.
+If your symptoms persist after completing treatment with Azitromicina or if you notice any new and persistent symptoms, inform your doctor.

 Children and adolescents